 John Alleyne was born in Barbados and immigrated to Canada with his family in 1965.
-After graduating from Canada’s National Ballet School in Toronto in 1978, he joined the Stuttgart Ballet where he began his choreographic career, creating Phases (1983), In Variation on a Theme (1984), as well as his first commission, Weiderkehr (1985).
+After graduating from Canada’s National Ballet School in Toronto in 1978, he joined the Stuttgart Ballet.
+Here he began his choreographic career, creating Phases (1983), In Variation on a Theme (1984), and his first commission, Weiderkehr (1985).

-A number of internationally respected companies, festivals, and institutions have commissioned new choreography from Alleyne, including the Canada Dance Festival, the New York City Ballet’s Diamond Project and the San Francisco Ballet’s celebration of the 50th Anniversary of the United Nations—United We Dance, the Dance Theatre of Harlem, Les Ballet de Monte Carlo, the National Arts Centre, the Banff Centre for the Arts, and EDAM with the Firehall Arts Centre.
+A number of internationally respected companies, festivals, and institutions have commissioned new choreography from Alleyne, including the Canada Dance Festival, the New York City Ballet’s Diamond Project, the San Francisco Ballet’s celebration of the 50th Anniversary of the United Nations—United We Dance, the Dance Theatre of Harlem, Les Ballet de Monte Carlo, the National Arts Centre, the Banff Centre for the Arts, and EDAM with the Firehall Arts Centre.

 Alleyne is the recipient of many prestigious awards acknowledging his outstanding contribution to the world of dance.
-He was the recipient of Toronto’s Dora Mavor Moore Award for Outstanding New Choreography for Interrogating Slam (1992); the Harry Jerome Award for Professional Excellence from the Black Business and Professional Association (1993); the first-ever honorary Doctorate of Fine Arts from Simon Fraser University (2003); the Vancouver Arts Award for Performing Arts, recognizing extraordinary achievement and promise (2004); the Exceptional Achievement Award in the Performing Arts from the Black Historical and Cultural Society of British Columbia (2005); and he was a keynote speaker at the Golden Key International Honorary Society at the University of British Columbia (2006).
+He was the recipient of Toronto’s Dora Mavor Moore Award for Outstanding New Choreography for Interrogating Slam (1992); the Harry Jerome Award for Professional Excellence from the Black Business and Professional Association (1993); the first-ever honorary Doctorate of Fine Arts from Simon Fraser University (2003); the Vancouver Arts Award for Performing Arts, recognizing extraordinary achievement and promise (2004); and the Exceptional Achievement Award in the Performing Arts from the Black Historical and Cultural Society of British Columbia (2005).
+He was also a keynote speaker at the Golden Key International Honorary Society at the University of British Columbia (2006).